 Then she wrote the word White.
 In Bangla it is shaada.
 She added red and green—colors of the flag of Bangladesh.
 It looked beautiful and was totally readable and high-fived and clapped.
 When we stepped back and looked at the word, she said she saw how it looked like the English letters S, M, and T!

-I clicked on Google’s suggestion: Nabila.
+Then she wanted to write her name.
+I typed it, Nadia, into Google Translate.
+I clicked on Google’s suggestion: Nadia.
 I showed her how the spelling was different.
-“Yeah, somehow the English spelling of my name got changed and it lost an e,” she shrugged.
 I asked her what her name meant, and she shrugged.
 So, we looked it up.
+Nadia: a girl's name of Arabic origin meaning "tender, delicate, pleasant, kind."

 After that we looked for another funny bit in her interview.
 She picked the line where she says how she and her tent-mate found someone’s underwear in their tent in the Outdoor Lab.
-“My mom says Undie,” Nabela said.
+“My mom says Undie,” Nadia said.
 She couldn’t make the proper Bangla sentence, but I told her I didn’t care.
 We were just having fun.
 What she wrote was We Didn’t Have Undies.
 She made it colorful, the Bangla letters rolling off the end of her water-soluble crayons easily now.
 She had let go of her need to be perfect, something many good students—young or old—struggle with.
 “Our language and script are our heritage,” I told her.
 “It’s all somewhere inside us whether we use it or not.”
 “Yeah,” she said.
 “This is who I am, Bangladeshi, no matter what language I speak or what clothes I wear,” she said.

 The artworks dried as we talked and shared many stories.
 It was a wonderful afternoon during Ramadan and I also got to learn some beautiful Arabic words and their meanings.